concrete-cesar-neves/blackdog/README.md

 > just access your local Web Browser and hit the url: http://localhost:8282

-## Create an account on DockerHub and upload your image :cloud:
+## Create an account on DockerHub and upload your image

 Acess the [DockerHub website](https://hub.docker.com) to create your account